 There is a lot to consider when picking someone to act as your mascot.
 Essentially, when they put that mascot costume on, they are a representing your brand.
 In order to help you simplify your search, we’ve put together some helpful tips to get you on the right track.

 |Six Tips for Choosing a Mascot Performer|

 |1.
 Mascot Performer Needs to Fit Height Range of Costume|

 Each mascot costume design has a specified height range.
 It is important to choose a performer that fits those height guidelines for the costume to fit them properly.
 If your performer is too tall or too short for the costume, the costume will either not fit or it will be too baggy.
 Your brand will be better represented if the costume fits your performer well.

 Your performer will need to be able to handle being active for long periods of time amongst sometimes intense conditions.
 Whether your mascot is performing in 50- or 90-degree weather, it will still be hot inside of your mascot costume, so endurance is a must for anyone wanting to step inside a mascot costume.

-Now this might seem rather obvious, but you need to make sure that your performer enjoys performing and interacting with a crowd.
+Finally, this might seem rather obvious, but you need to make sure that your performer enjoys performing and interacting with a crowd.
 If your performer doesn’t find it enjoyable and doesn’t take the job seriously, the audience will know, so find someone who’s excited to be in costume.

 MASCOT TIP: If you want your mascot to have a certain personality, create a mascot handbook for your performer outlining the traits and behaviors of your mascot.

 During the tryout, you will also want to test for improvisational skills.
 Many different things can go wrong during a mascot performance, so your performer must adapt and handle situations on the spot.
 Examples may include; a child grabbing at the mascot’s head, a shoe falling off, or the mascot running into a wall.

 MASCOT TIP: Develop a personality for your mascot before the tryouts so you can refer to it throughout.